miles-crighton/pact-coffee-cli/README.md

 Communicate with [Pact's](https://www.pactcoffee.com/) servers via the comfort of your own terminal. ☕

+**Featuring**

+-   Shorthand dispatch date requests with weekend handling 📦
+-   Saved & encrypted credentials in local .env for quick authentication 🔐
+-   Dispatch history to check in on last dispatched coffee ✔️
+-   View liked/disliked coffees 👍

 ## Usage

 Running `pact` without arguments will open the interactive CLI.